 Regarding the incident, Jakobsen was very thankful that the official was there to prevent his head from hitting the concrete.

 “If that [commissaire] would not have been there, I would have hit the finish gantry head-first,” Jakobsen said.

 Danish cyclist Michael Mørkøv was confident that the Dutch cyclist would return to the sport once he is fully recovered.

 “I had recently trained with him and he looks really good.
 He has a good level.
 I do not think that it will take long before Fabio Jakobsen is back in the lead,” Mørkøv remarked.

 What makes this incident, in particular, so significant is the sheer magnitude of the injuries that it caused.
 It left six cyclists incapacitated and one cyclist in a life-threatening situation.
-It also showed the UCI’s competence in providing the best experience to its athletes.
-The organization could have merely let the incident slide, but they chose to take charge of the situation and think of ways that they could improve upon the conditions of their competitions.
+It also showed UCI’s competence in providing the best experience to its athletes.
+The organization could have merely let the incident slide, but they chose to take charge of the situation and think of ways that they could improve upon the conditions of their competition.

 Through organizations stepping up and enforcing new measures that prevent accidents like this from occurring, it lessens the chance for our most beloved athletes from having to step down from their careers.

 In Jakobsen’s case, he was very fortunate to have survived the ordeal.
 Currently, he is still in recovery from the injuries he sustained and he is hopeful about returning to the competitive scene.
 Though, if the UCI had not done anything in order to improve upon the safety measures of its events, other cyclists might not be as lucky as the Dutch racer.